cacodcar/cacodcar.github.io/_posts/2020-9-2-Utilizing_Hardware.md

   - Blog
 ---

-I have been doing some monte-carlo recently, and I wanted to show the differences in performance between native python code, fully parallel compiled numpy code, and unoptimized gpu cuda code running the cupy package.
-Part of what makes python so powerfull is the ability to tap into these resources without having to change to many things (as you will see in the code example).
+I recently did some Monte-Carlo, and I wanted to show the differences in performance between native python code, fully parallel compiled Numpy code, and unoptimized GPU Cuda code running the cupy package.
+Part of what makes python so powerful is the ability to tap into these resources without changing too many things (as you will see in the code example).

 I am going to use the standard estimation of pi as a benchmark of performance.
-This problem is defined by the following
+This problem is defined by the following.

 $$\pi = \lim_{n\to\infty}{ 4 \frac{count(x^2 +y^2 < 1)}{N}}$$